 Their "Narrative" approach includes storytelling stock photos and text that includes context of the models and what they represent — including themes like "Traveling While Black", "Black Maternal Health", and "Active Allyship."

-Not only does Diversity Photos offer inclusive photography, they also have programs that reinvest back into the communities they photograph.
+Not only does Diversity Photos offer inclusive photography, they also have programs that reinvest back into the BIPOC, disabled, and queer communities they photograph.

 Their goal is to help creatives develop additional revenue streams and diversify their portfolios while shooting diverse stock images and video.

 Their pricing ranges from $25 to $50 per photo, depending on your plan.

 CreateHER Stock is a grassroots resource and digital pantry for inclusive stock photos of women that can be used for lifestyle, business, and everyday content creation for bloggers, creatives, and growing influencers.

 They feature primarily Black women — described by CreateHER Stock as 'melanated women' — to humanize their lives and combat stereotypes.

 Their pricing options include 4 tiers: blogger ($10/month), brand ($35/month), tribe ($65/month), and influence ($99/year).